 You Receive A Notice Of Balance

-The IRS will also send you a tax bill notifying you of the taxes you owe alongside any tax penalties and interests.
+The IRS will also send you a CP14 notice notifying you of the taxes you owe alongside any tax penalties and interests.
 This bill will typically detail payment options and the necessary due dates you must have in mind.

 Notice Of Intent To Levy

 The Notice of Intent to Levy is an essential step in the IRS collections process because the government fulfills its responsibility of notifying the taxpayer before seizing their assets at this stage.
 Consequently, you will likely receive a somewhat threatening letter informing you of the government’s intent to seize your property if you don’t defray your outstanding balance in full or enter into a reasonable payment agreement.
 This notice will be sent through certified mail to your last known address.
 However, note that you don’t necessarily have to receive the notice for it to be valid.
 According to the law, as long as the government mails the notice to your last known address, it has satisfied its legal obligation.
 Many experts advise that you take action at this point to resolve your liability because this is typically the stage where things go from bad to worse.

 You Receive Notice Of The Filing of A Federal Tax Lien

 Tax Liens are security interests granted over properties to ensure the parent of their tax liability.
 Sometimes, you will get a Notice of Federal Tax Lien in your mail following the first Notice Of Intent issuing.
 Receiving a lien filing isn’t automatic because the IRS files liens against taxpayers to secure interests in any property they might be holding.
 Therefore, paying your lien takes priority over any personal funds you may receive when you sell the property.
 Also, note that a lien applies to all your property, including those you acquire after the lien is filed.
 In addition, these liens will remain on your property until you pay your tax in full or when the collection statute of limitations expires.